 Niko made her major label debut in 2021 with debut EP, Wish You Were Here, which featured the standout singles “Bed,” “Saving Me” and “You Could Be The One.”

+DOWNLOAD HI-RES ARTWORK

 ABOUT NIKO RUBIO:

 When creating her debut project, 22-year-old singer/songwriter Niko Rubio found a never-ending muse in the Pacific Coast Highway: the iconic stretch of road that runs along the ocean for nearly the entire length of California, including the Southern California South Bay area where she grew up.
 Expansive and euphoric, Niko’s radiant form of songwriting perfectly echoes the pure sense of possibility that accompanies driving down the PCH.
 Drawing inspiration from the collage of artists she’s come to admire throughout her life including Vampire Weekend, Lana Del Rey, Erykah Badu & twenty one pilots, as well as the mariachi & banda music her grandparents played at home, Niko’s music is an amalgamation of these influences, but unique in its effervescent melodies and unpredictable textures.
 Using cinematically detailed references and her effortlessly untamed vocals, Niko is ready to take those who listen to her debut EP Wish You Were Here and her subsequent releases on a sonic road trip along the highway where they became a possibility.